Sum of Measures 1—5 (Total Package)

 |01C - Forex operations info_outline||

-(i) No amount/estimate: Since the beginning of the crisis, the official exchange rate has been devalued by 24% [update]; (ii) No amount/estimate: Improving FX supply to the CBN by directing oil companies and oil servicing companies to sell FX to the CBN rather than the Nigerian National Petroleum Corporation; (iii) No amount/estimate: May 20, While I&E window turnover has been low since April, the CBN has resumed FX supply in some of the other windows.
+(i) No amount/estimate: Since the beginning of the crisis, the official exchange rate has been devalued by 24%; (ii) No amount/estimate: Improving FX supply to the CBN by directing oil companies and oil servicing companies to sell FX to the CBN rather than the Nigerian National Petroleum Corporation; (iii) No amount/estimate: 20 May 2020, While I&E window turnover has been low since April, the CBN has resumed FX supply in some of the other windows.

 |02 - Credit creation info_outline|

 |02B - Support policies for long-term lending info_outline|

 (i) No amount/estimate: Reducing interest rates on all applicable CBN interventions from 9% to 5%; (ii) No amount/estimate: Lowered the policy rate from 13.5% to 12.5%.
 As of 22 September 2020, this has been further reduced to 11.5%.
 The symmetric corridor has also been adjusted to +100 and -700 basis points; (iv) No amount/estimate: 1 September 2020, Announced to all deposit money banks that the interest rate on local currency savings deposits shall be negotiable subject to a minimum of 10% per annum of the Monetary Policy Rate.

 |02B2 - Other policies to support long-term lending||

 (i) No amount/estimate: Strengthening of the loan-to-deposit ratio policy; (ii) No amount/estimate: Extended the deadlines for compliance with the revised minimum capital requirements for all categories of Microfinance Banks (MFBs) by one year.